IVCTool/IVCT_Operation/kubernetes_use/README.md

 Nevertheless, it may be that one or the other deployment has to be restarted in order to start up cleanly.
 Now you should have access to the IVCT-Gui  with a Web-Browser

+_kubectl kustomization_
+Another way to start several deployments etc. at once is a Kustomization directory.
+kubectl contains this mechanism in its own way.
+In the simplest form, the deployments / services to be started are listed as resources in a kustomization.yaml file.

+kubectl apply -k /path/to/Directory    &emsp;  &emsp;  &emsp;   calls the start of the listed objects

 ### In Case of using    minikube  &emsp; &emsp;  Reach the dashboard
 minikube has a web-based user interface,
 To get the dashboard URL:  minikube dashboard  --url     gives the URL